ADGEfficiency/dsr-rl/PITCHME.md

 $$\nabla\_{\theta} \mathbf{E}[G\_t] = \mathbf{E}[\nabla\_{\theta} \log \pi(a|s) \cdot G\_t]$$

-The gradient of our return wrt our policy parameters = the expectation of the gradient of the policy wrt it's parameters * the return
+The gradient of our return = expectation of the gradient of the policy * the return

 The key here is that the RHS is an expectation.
 We can estimate it by sampling

 The expectation is made up of thing we can sample
-- we can sample from our policy (i.e. we can get the probability of actions in certain states)
+- we can sample from our policy
 - we can sample the return (from experience)

 ---